Climatee/PersonalWebsite/README.md

 # PersonalWebsite
 My website that I programmed just using HTML and CSS.
 It is linked [here](https://lukedischiave.neocities.org).

 I have several buttons that link to my YouTube, Twitch, MK64.com page, and Discord.
+When you hover your cursor over them, they slightly enlarge and your cursor turns into a thumb.

 I also have my Mario Kart 64 time trials timesheets listed, which simply contain my personal best times for each respective console and mode.